docbrown1955/marty-demo-muon-sector/README.md

  - The muon self-energy (divergent contribution to an off-shell one-loop amplitude)
  - The muon anomalous magnetic moment `(g-2)µ` at the one-loop level

+The example goes on purpose in some unnecessary details to show in a pedagogical way the different possibilities one has to analyse and manipulate symbolic results without only generating a numerical library for evaluation.

 ## Execute the MARTY program

 Just type